BeatSquares/beatsquares_documentation/README.md

 ## 📄 License

-This documentation is part of the Beatsquares platform.
+This documentation is part of the BeatSquares platform.
 For more information, visit [beatsquares.com](https://www.beatsquares.com).